Packed Bed test in low-g Aircraft

 Volatile Reactor Assembly (VRA) on STS-89

-• Outcome will be the development of design and operational guidelines for Packed Bed Reactors in microgravity.
+• Outcome will be the development of design and operational guidelines for gas-liquid Packed Bed Reactors in partial and microgravity conditions.

 • Porous media are critical components in life support systems; thermal control devices; fuel cells; and biological and chemical reactors.